(* *********************************************************************** *)

 Notation "0" := (zero).

-in the very first example, ring would have solved the goal; here, since dot does not necessarily distribute over plus, it is not possible to rely on it
+In the very first example, ring would have solved the goal; here, since dot does not necessarily distribute over plus, it is not possible to rely on it

 Section reminder.